Hillary Clinton 2016 presidential campaign: Basket of deplorables

 and some political analysts compared the statement to Mitt Romney's 47% gaffe in 2012.

 The following day Clinton expressed regret for saying "half", while insisting that Trump had deplorably amplified "hateful views and voices".

 The "Deplorables" nickname was adopted by some Trump supporters, with the Trump campaign inviting "deplorable Americans" on stage and using the label against Clinton in an advertisement.

-Alleged promotion of ties between Trump and Russia
+Trump-Russia opposition research

-In May 2022, Clinton's former campaign manager Robby Mook said that Clinton had approved of a plan to pitch the now-discredited accusation to the media that there had been activity between computer servers belonging to the Russian bank Alfa-Bank and the Trump Organization, on or about October 30, 2016.
+In May 2022, Clinton's former campaign manager Robby Mook testified that Clinton had approved a plan to provide information to the media alleging activity between computer servers belonging to the Russian bank Alfa-Bank and the Trump Organization, on or about October 30, 2016.
+The alleged Alfa-Bank connection was later discredited.

+In March 2022, the Federal Election Commission fined the Clinton campaign $8,000 and the Democratic National Committee $105,000 for misreporting over $1 million in payments to the law firm Perkins Coie as "legal services."
+The payments funded opposition research by Fusion GPS that produced the Steele dossier.